Whaga/Getting-Cleaning-Data-Final-Project/README.md

     uses aggregate to get the average of each variable for each activity and each subject

-    sorts the data set by activit and subject
+    sorts the data set by activity and subject

     The final data set is written as a txt file created with write.table() and named TidyData.txt